Information Aggregation with AI Agents: Introduction

-For all four information structures, we construct securities which are `separable'. \footnote{A security is separable if, for every nondegenerate prior belief about the states of the world, there exists a trader who receives an informative signal with positive probability.} Hence, the theoretical prediction (if AI agents are rational and sophisticated) is that information will get aggregated in all Nash equilibria, for any initial price and irrespective of whether the traders are myopic or strategic, or whether they communicate \citep{ostrovsky12}.
+For all four information structures, we construct securities which are `separable'. \footnote{Informally, a security is separable if there is no prior belief and candidate price at which every trader's conditional expectation of the security equals that price while its value still varies across the states the prior considers possible; at any uninformative price, some trader has information that moves his expectation away from it.
+Appendix \ref{separability} gives the formal definition.} Using a result form \cite{ostrovsky12}, this allows us to have a sharp theoretical prediction: if AI agents are rational and sophisticated then information will get aggregated in all Nash equilibria, for any initial price and irrespective of whether the traders are myopic or strategic, or whether they communicate .

-We employ eight LLMs: Claude Haiku 3.5 and 4.5, Gemini 2.5 and 3 Flash, GPT-4o, and GPT 5 mini, gemma3:4b, and qwen3:8b.
+We employ eight LLMs for our main analysis: Claude Haiku 3.5 and 4.5, Gemini 2.5 and 3 Flash, GPT-4o and GPT-5 mini, gemma3:4b, and qwen3:8b.
 As a measure of each model's capabilities, we adopt the Artificial Analysis Intelligence Index \citep{ArtificialAnalysisTeam2025}, one of the most comprehensive publicly available syntheses of model capabilities.
 The intelligence index integrates ten evaluation suites, combining performance across reasoning, mathematics, coding, and agentic workflow tasks, among others.
 We form twelve teams of three traders.
 Eight teams are homogeneous, comprising traders using the same model.
 The remaining four teams feature a variety of models, enabling us to test whether ``diversity'' of intelligence has an impact on information aggregation or profits.